- Conference Theme

 - Dr David Litz, Emirates College for Advanced Education, United Arab Emirates

-- Professor Djamiah Husain, State University of Makassar Indonesia, Indonesia
+- Professor Djamiah Husain, State University of Makassar, Indonesia

 - Dr Duc Huu Pham, Vietnam National University, Vietnam